greglnelson/react-hooks-typescript-tome/docs/4-state/state.md

 * When the type is `short_answer_question`, the text `Short Answer` should be visible.
 * The initial type must be `short_answer_question`.

-### StartAttempt

-The `StartAttempt` component simulates yet another part of the quiz application, this time providing a "Start" and "Stop" button for the quiz.
-Since the quiz should have a limited number of attempts, there is also a "Mulligan" button to give more attempts.

-* You will need two pieces of state: the number of attempts and whether the quiz is in progress.
-  * The initial number of attempts is 4
-  * The quiz is initially NOT in progress
-* There is a button labelled `Start Quiz` that puts the Quiz in progress and decreases the number of attempts by one.
-* There is a button labelled `Stop Quiz` that stops the Quiz from being in progress.
-* There is a button labelled `Mulligan` that increase the attempts by one.
-* When the quiz is in progress, the `Start Quiz` and `Mulligan` buttons are disabled.
-* When the quiz is not in progress, the `Stop Quiz` button is disabled.
-* When the attempts are zero, the `Start Quiz` button is disabled.

 ### TwoDice

 The `TwoDice` component will simulate a game where you roll two dice in an attempt to get matching values.
 However, you lose the game if your dice ever come up as a pair of ones ("snake eyes").